 - Sitting with your legs or ankles crossed for long periods of time.

 Everyone can benefit from regular physical activity.
 The Canadian Diabetes Association recommends 150 minutes of aerobic exercise per week for people living with diabetes.
 That amounts to 30 minutes, five times per week.
 Aerobic exercise is any continuous exercise that increases heart and breathing rates.
 Examples include walking, bicycling, and jogging.
 Getting your recommended physical activity can be as simple as a 30-minute walk with the dog after dinner each weeknight!

 Regular physical activity helps your body manage blood glucose levels by using the glucose as fuel for your activity.
 Physical activity also helps to maintain circulation and cardiovascular fitness.

 Using appropriate footwear is extremely important when engaging in any physical activity.
-Talk to your pedorthist about which shoes are right for you and your chosen activity and how custom orthotics can help people with diabetes.
+Talk to your pedorthist about which shoe modifications are right for you and your chosen activity and how custom orthotics can help people with diabetes.

 Always consult your family doctor or primary healthcare provider before starting or making changes to your physical activity levels.